 Our expectations had been raised thanks to those extraordinary scallops, and the fact that the entrees took an inordinately long time to arrive sent our hunger pangs expectations soaring even higher.
 And so, when our entrees finally arrived, I couldn't wait to pierce the crispy skin of my snapper and have a go at that leek stuffing.
 So imagine my surprise when I received this instead:

 Do you see that green thing on the right?
 That is one of two matchbook-sized pieces of leek on the plate, which were supposed to have been chopped up and sauteed in butter and made completely irresistible and then stuffed inside my fish.
 Instead, the poor leeks just sat there limply, the way a lowly sprig of parsley might be thrown on the plate as an afterthought.
-(It would be nitpicky to add that the small amount of orange sauce that came with my fish did not look or taste of the shallots that were allegedly in there, either.)
-Now, I will say that while this fish was clearly some sort of stuffingless, mystery-sauced imposter, and certainly overpriced for what amounted to a piece of fried fish, it was quite tasty -- the breading was flavorful and crisp and the fish was moist and flaky.
+Now, I will say that while this fish was clearly some sort of stuffingless imposter, and rather overpriced for what amounted to a piece of fried fish, it was quite tasty -- the breading was flavorful and crisp and the fish was moist and flaky.
 But in general, if you promise me stuffing and I don't get any, I'm going to be pretty disappointed.
 But if you promise me stuffing on Thanksgiving and I don't get any . . . somebody's not making it to Christmas.

 So the coffee arrives, and it’s . . . not hot.
 Some time later the waiter returns with a hot one, and it’s been sloshed all over the saucer.
 Not a big deal, of course, but the server noticed it, too, because a few minutes later he returned with a clean saucer and attempted to transfer the coffee to that one . . . and then sloshed the coffee all over the clean saucer, too.
+We really felt for the poor guy.
 But if he thought he was having a bad night, he obviously has no idea what it's like to go home stuffingless on Thanksgiving.

 Best Use of Ground Beef (Non-Meatball Division)